 On any given day in New York, you will probably notice dozens of large trucks on the highways of Long Island, most of which complete routes without any issues.
 However, when a large truck is involved in a roadway accident, it can be devastating.
 If you or your loved one was involved a truck accident, speak to a Long Island truck accident lawyer who specifically handles cases involving large semi-trucks.

-Cases of this nature are tricky because they involve federal rules and cause extensive damage; an attorney familiar with trucking accidents can help you navigate the claims process efficiently and effectively.
-To speak with a trucking accident attorney, call Goldstein and Bashner at 516-222-4000 and request a free consultation.
+Cases of this nature are tricky because they involve federal rules and cause extensive damage; a Long Island personal injury attorney familiar with trucking accidents can help you navigate the claims process efficiently and effectively.
+To speak with a trucking accident attorney, call Goldstein and Bashner.

 According to the New York State Department of Motor Vehicles (NYDMV), there were 11,848 truck accidents in the state in 2014.
 Seventy-four people died and 3,760 were injured as a result.